 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-In the remote archipelago of Komodo, Indonesia, there is a dive site with the beautiful name Castle Rock.
+In the remote Komodo archipelago, in Indonesia, there is a dive site with the beautiful name of Castle Rock.
 Its particularity?
 Sharks love to hang around there...
 I even made a little video of it.

 Diving in Castle Rock

-For divers, this is THE site not to be missed, when you make the long trip to Komodo.
-Castle Rock - also called Takat Toko - is a pinnacle in the middle of the sea, whose summit is about 7-8 meters deep.
-In addition to the abundant underwater fauna that gravitates around, there is a good chance of seeing sharks in high doses.
+For divers, this is THE site not to be missed, when making the long trip to Komodo.
+Castle Rock - also called Takat Toko - is a pinnacle in the middle of the sea, whose top is about 7-8 meters deep.
+In addition to the usual abundant underwater fauna that revolves around it, there is a good chance to see sharks, in high doses.

-When I get into the water, with Jerome, the dive guide of Pascha, I do not doubt yet the profusion of sharks that turns there ...
+When I get into the water, with Jérôme, the diving guide of the Pascha, I do not doubt yet the profusion of sharks that turns there ...
 We go down quickly in the area of 20-25 meters.
 You do not even have to look for them.
 They are there.

-Here is the ballet of the castle rock sharks, video.
-I played a one-minute sequence, which gives a good idea of the atmosphere below the surface.
+Here is the ballet of the sharks of Castle Rock, in video.
+I've put together a one minute sequence, which gives a good idea of the atmosphere under the surface.

 Many white tip sharks (coral sharks), but also some grey reef sharks.
 And some good-sized specimens...
 I am absolutely fascinated.
 Amazed, again.

-Never before have I been confronted with aggressive behavior on their part.
-Bottle releases by scuba divers have the tendency to scare them more than to attract them.
-As soon as they spot us, the sharks prefer to slightly deviate their trajectory and swim a little further offshore.
+I have never yet been confronted with any aggressive behavior from them.
+The bubbles released by divers with tanks tend to frighten them more than to attract them.
+As soon as they spot us, the sharks prefer to deviate slightly from their trajectory and swim a little further offshore.

-At Castle Rock, they pass and repass in the blue, propelled in suppleness by the lateral movement of their tail, indifferent to the furious current which whips the falling.
-Curiously, it is not seen too much in the image, the violence of the current.
+At Castle Rock, they pass and pass again in the blue, propelled smoothly by the lateral movement of their tail, indifferent to the furious current that whips the drop-off.
+Curiously, the violence of the current is not too obvious in the image.